IRCTC Update: Indian Railways Cancels Several Trains Today. Check List Here

-IRCTC Update: Indian Railways Cancels Several Trains Today.
-Check Full List Here

-The Indian Railways on Sunday cancelled several trains that were scheduled to depart as it needs to carry out maintenance and operational works.
+Several trains were cancelled by Indian Railways on Tuesday owing to maintenance and operational related works.

-IRCTC Latest Update: The Indian Railways on Sunday cancelled several trains that were scheduled to depart as it needs to carry out maintenance and operational works.
-Every week the railway department performs engineering works for infrastructure upkeep and safety concerns.
+IRCTC Update: Several trains were cancelled by Indian Railways on Tuesday owing to maintenance and operational related works.
+Every week, trains are cancelled for engineering works for infrastructure upkeep and safety concerns.

 Also Read: